 Now, with an audio engineering degree under her belt and a new home studio, Emma is back with a sound that she wants: lyric-focused folk-pop.
 “I wanted it to feel very intimate and essentially the way how I perform on stage with a guitar and vocals,” she says.

-A difficult diagnosis of Postural tachycardia syndrome (POTS) — a chronic blood pressure disorder — forms the basis of many of her new songs as well as her chronic hate of dating.
+Emma's intense empathy forms the basis of many of her new songs as well as her newly sprouted romantic life.
 You see, while managing her illness, Emma’s between song banter is downright hilarious.
 “You may have a career as a comedian who is also a singer OR a singer who is also a comedian,” wrote one fan on her Instagram.

 “I wish I could predict what I talk about on stage but at least everyone is as surprised as I am by what I say,” Emma posted.